 Electricity

 Repair category 2

-Notes The electrical installation/components appears dated.
-Further advice will be available from a NICEIC/SELECT registered electrician.
+Notes There is a low provision of sockets at parts.
+Some sockets have been installed to skirtings, which is not advised.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.